CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 $ oc create -f pod.yaml
 ```

-The pod should now appear in OpenShift web console overview if the correct project is viewed in the console.
+The pod should now appear in OpenShift web console overview if the correct project is viewed.

 Pods can be deleted using the `oc delete` command: